grahamwhaley/vegetariano_index/README.md

 ## The final result

 The final results are PDF files.
-For convinience they are attached in the 'release' section of this repository.
+For convinience they are attached in the ['Releases'](https://github.com/grahamwhaley/vegetariano_index/releases) section of this repository.
 There are effectively two useful PDFs:

 | Name | Description |
 | ------ | ------ |